pfadfinden/Dokumente/Bundessatzung.md

 Geändert in der 36.
 Bundesversammlung am 3. bis 5.
 Juni 2009 in Immenhausen.
 Geändert in der 37.
 Bundesversammlung am 28. bis 30.
 Mai 2010 in Immenhausen.
 Geändert in der 41.
 Bundesversammlung am 16. bis 18.
 Mai 2014 in Immenhausen.
 Geändert in der 42.
 Bundesversammlung am 12. bis 14.
 Juni 2015 in Immenhausen.
+Geändert in der 44.
+Bundesversammlung vom 09. bis 11.
+Juni 2017 in Immenhausen.